 - Be aware of wind direction: Wind can be a challenge especially when fishing on the Missouri.
 Be aware of the wind direction and adjust your casting angle accordingly.
 A good oarsman is going to work to keep the boat into the best position to help when casting in the wind.
 Casting into the wind can be difficult, so it’s important to adjust your casting motion and keep your cast short.

-- Use a reach Ccast: A reach cast is a useful technique when fly casting from a drift boat.
+- Use a reach Cast: A reach cast is a useful technique when fly casting from a drift boat.
 An aerial mend that allows you to place your fly accurately to rising fish with very little mending.
 This is a key component when dry fly fishing from a drift boat.
-To perform a reach cast, simply make a cast and move your fly rod upstream allowing the line to land in front of the boat with a mend already in the line.
+To perform a reach cast, simply make a cast at your target and move your fly rod upstream allowing the line to land in front of the boat with a mend already in the line.

 - Vary your casting angle: When fly casting from a drift boat, it’s important to vary your casting angle depepening if your the front angler or back angler.
 This allows you to cover different areas of the river and present your fly effectively to different types of water.
 Experiment with different casting angles and adjust your casting as needed for the river’s speed and micro currents.